AgoraDoc/dita-guide-reuse/RTC/integrate-earlier-versions-ios.md

    <li>If you do not need to use a simulator to run the project, copy the above dynamic library under the path of <code>./libs</code> in the SDK package.</li>
    <li>If you need to use a simulator to run the project, copy the above dynamic library under the path of <code>./libs/ALL_ARCHITECTURE</code> in the SDK package.
 The dynamic library under this path contains the x86-64 architecture, you need to remove the x86-64 architecture in the library before uploading the app to the App Store.
    In Terminal, run the following command to remove the x86-64 architecture.
 Remember to replace <code>ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit</code> with the path of the dynamic library in your project.
-   <codeblock>lipo -remove x86-64 ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit -output ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit</codeblock>
+   <pre outputclass="shell">lipo -remove x86-64 ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit -output ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit</pre>
    </li>
    </ol>